Skip links

 in Tags

-In the United States, the first in vivo gene editing intervention is carried out, therefore not in cell culture in the laboratory but directly on a patient suffering from Hunter syndrome.
-The therapy, tested by the Californian Sangamo Therapeutics, involves the use of a viral
+In the United States, the first in vivo gene editing procedure is performed, therefore not in cell culture in the laboratory but directly on a patient affected by Hunter syndrome.
+The therapy, tested by the Californian Sangamo Therapeutics, involves the use of a viral vector

 2016